cupnoodle/fluffyes/35-escaping-closure.md

 # What is escaping closure and when to use it

+This post assume you have worked with [closure](https://fluffy.es/closure-overview/) and [URLSession](https://fluffy.es/nsurlsession-urlsession-tutorial/) before.

 > What does "Closure use of non-escaping parameter may allow it to escape" means?!